-1.20 TESTS
+1.17 TESTS

 - A. Pre-test mechanical and electrical equipment and systems and make corrections required for proper operation of such systems before requesting final tests.
-Final test will not be conducted unless pre-tested. - B. Conduct final tests required in various sections of specifications in presence of an authorized representative of the Contracting Officer.
+Final test will not be conducted unless pre-tested. - B. Conduct final tests required in various sections of specifications in presence of an authorized representative of the Project Engineer.

 Contractor shall furnish all labor, materials, equipment, instruments, and forms, to conduct and record such tests. - C. Mechanical and electrical systems shall be balanced, controlled and coordinated.
 A system is defined as the entire system which must be coordinated to work together during normal operation to produce results for which the system is designed.
 For example, air conditioning supply air is only one part of entire system which provides comfort conditions for a building.
-Other related components are return air, exhaust air, steam, chilled water, refrigerant, hot water, controls and electricity, etc. - D. All related components as defined above shall be functioning when any system component is tested.
-Tests shall be completed within a reasonable period of time during which operating and environmental conditions remain reasonably constant. - E. Individual test result of any component, where required, will only be accepted when submitted with the test results of related components and of the entire system.
+Other related components are return air, exhaust air, steam, chilled water, refrigerant, hot water, controls and electricity, etc. Another example of a system which involves several components of different disciplines is a boiler installation.
+Efficient and acceptable boiler operation depends upon the coordination and proper operation of fuel, combustion air, controls, steam, feedwater, condensate and other related components. - D. All related components as defined above shall be functioning when any system component is tested.
+Tests shall be completed within a reasonably period of time during which operating and environmental conditions remain reasonably constant and are typical of the design conditions. - E. Individual test result of any component, where required, will only be accepted when submitted with the test results of related components and of the entire system.